Skip to content

 You may be interested to read

-This Alert is based on: Bisson JI, and others.
+This summary is based on: Bisson JI, and others.
 Guided, internet based, cognitive behavioural therapy for post-traumatic stress disorder: pragmatic, multicentre, randomised controlled non-inferiority trial (RAPID).
 British Medical Journal 2022;377:e069405.

 A demonstration video of the SPRING programme.